-here’s always elegance to a design which mixes up both old and new influences in one package.
-This is the case with the Leica Q (Typ 116) which is a 24MP, fixed 28mm f/1.7 Summilux stabilized lens with a full frame sensor.
+here’s always elegance to a design that mixes up both old and new influences in one package.
+This is the case with the Leica Q (Typ 116) which is a 24MP, fixed 28mm f/1.7 Summilux stabilized lens with a full-frame sensor.
 The design is in the same flavor as the M-series rangefinders and sports an electronic viewfinder and touch-sensitive screen, which works alongside control points for the best of manual and electronic functionality.

-The Leica Q has a rangefinder-style design and a Leica quality 28mm f/1.7 lens, the body is made out of magnesium and the top is milled aluminum with the buttons having a metal feel.
+The Leica Q (Typ 116) has a rangefinder-style design and a Leica quality 28mm f/1.7 lens, the body is made out of magnesium and the top is milled aluminum with the buttons having a metal feel.
 There are just enough dials and buttons to cover common functionality.
-Simplicity and compact design is definitely the aim here, like the shutter button also being for the different drive modes.
-‘S’ for singleshot, ‘C’ for continuous mode and ‘Q’ for blasts of 10 fps.
+Simplicity and compact design is definitely the aim here, as the shutter button is also for the different drive modes.
+‘S’ for single shot, ‘C’ for continuous mode, and ‘Q’ for blasts of 10 fps.

 The back of the camera is also simply laid out with a play, delete, FN, ISO, and menu button.
 You get a four way controller for moving AF points and a nice thumb indent to make that small, compact body feel more secure in your hand.
 There’s also a little finger rest of the bottom of the lens, which helps with manual focusing.

 When it comes to the controls of the Leica Q, there are definitely some quirks.
 The rear dial controls exposure compensation, but when you set the shutter speed with a dedicated shutter dial, the rear dial than swaps to controlling the shutter speed.
 The only way around this is to assign it to the Fn button.
 The rear control dial basically cannot be customized.
 Autofocus you have to dive into the menu to change.
 More customization options would have been nice.